unknown00759/csenox.github.io/_posts/2022-04-09-HTB-Kotarak.md

 ![https://raw.githubusercontent.com/unknown00759/unknown00759.github.io/master/img/HTB-KOTARAK/root1.png](https://raw.githubusercontent.com/unknown00759/unknown00759.github.io/master/img/HTB-KOTARAK/root1.png)

-→ Looks like there's another docker container  machine on the network with the ip [ 10.0.3.133 ] which is running an wget cron to our http server.
+→ Looks like there's another   machine on the network with the ip [ 10.0.3.133 ] which is running an wget request  on  http server.
 We can also see the version of Wget being used  ( Wget/1.16 ).
 There's an exploit for this version of wget being used

 Exploit : [https://www.exploit-db.com/exploits/40064](https://www.exploit-db.com/exploits/40064)